 If the damage is slightly lower, slow break bar phases allow for extra damage.
 If there is extremely high damage, fast breaks will work in the groups favor.

-Out of all the bosses that require a tank, Slothasor doesn’t require a single player.
-Instead the mechanics “Fixate” a random player.
+Out of all the bosses that need a tank, Slothasor doesn’t require a single player.
+Instead the mechanic “Fixate” is applied to a random player.
 You will however see this mechanic used while fighting the Keep Construct.
 It doesn’t have the same purpose, but the mechanic is still present.

 There are two methods to tanking with Slothasor, one is the outside path, the other is the inside path.
 This all depends on your group, and what they feel comfortable doing.
 The most commonly used is the inside path.

 This fight is dependent on group damage being within a certain bracket.
 If you have high damage, you will push Slothasor into his defiance bar phase just before each imbued mushroom.
 If your groups damage is lower, you may find that you need to move far sooner to the next stack location.